-Review these Oil change tips and some unique oil change advice from a mechanic in reference to changing engine oil yourself.
-Changing your own engine oil has some advantages over going to a quick lube center but it is not right for everybody.
+Review these Oil change tips and some unique advice from a mechanic in reference to getting the most out of a DIY maintenance service.
+Changing your own engine oil has some advantages over going to a quick lube center, but it is not right for everybody.

-Not to mention the flexibility to use better quality materials if you choose to.
-Some lubricants claim and show proof that they can increase fuel economy for the life of the vehicle.
-The following oil change tips are things that I do myself on every oil change.
+Another big advantage of self service is the flexibility to use better quality materials if you choose to.
+Some lubricants claim and show proof that they can increase fuel economy for the life of the automobile.
+The following oil change tips are things that I do myself on every service.

-When you are changing engine oil you want to make sure that the engine is warm.
+When you are changing the oil you want to make sure the engine is warm.
 Not hot and not cold.
-What I do is I will run the engine for about 20 minutes or take a trip to the local convenience store for a Slurpee, then put the vehicle in the oil change area.
+What I do is, run the engine for about 20 minutes or take a trip to the local convenience store for a Slurpee, then put the car in the work area.

-I will then let the automobile set for another 20 minutes and allow the engine to cool.
+Then I let the automobile set for another 20 minutes with the hood up and allow the engine to cool.
 This also allows the engine oil and deposits to settle into the bottom of the oil pan.
-Allowing the engine oil to circulate before the service is a good idea because it can remove some last minute dirt.
+Letting the engine oil circulate before the service is a good idea because it can remove some last minute dirt.

-Before I remove the drain plug I will pull out the engine oil dipstick and carefully feel the temperature of the dipstick and the dirty oil to make sure it's not too hot and not too cold.
-When the engine oil is cold it becomes thick and drains slowly.
+Before I remove the drain plug I will pull the dipstick and carefully feel the temperature to make sure it's just right.
+When the oil is cold it becomes thick and drains slowly.
 When it's hot it comes out fast but you run the risk of burning yourself and messing up the driveway with splashes.

-When I am changing my own engine oil on my Chevy Blazer or even my wife's Toyota Corolla.
+When I'm changing my own engine oil on my Chevy Blazer or even my wife's Toyota Corolla.
 I do not lift or raise the vehicle.
 The main reason for this is safety concerns and convenience.

-The most dangerous part of being a do-it-yourself mechanic is lifting your vehicle in your driveway without the proper equipment and safety precautions.
-If you can avoid dragging out your floor jack and your jack stands and remain safe at the same time.
-You're much better off.
-On the two cars that I own lifting the vehicle is not necessary for changing the oil.
+The most dangerous part of being a do-it-yourself mechanic is lifting a vehicle in the driveway without the proper equipment and safety precautions.
+If you can avoid dragging out the floor jack and stands you're much better off.
+On the two cars I own, lifting the vehicle is not necessary for changing the oil.

-My third oil change advice to you is to have some patience and let the oil fully drain from the oil pan.
+My third piece of advice is to have some patience and let the oil fully drain from the pan.
 After I remove my drain plug I allow the oil to drain for 20 minutes or sometimes even a half hour.